SWIC-177/curriculum-content/week-9.md

 // This will log the value of `myVar` to the console console.log(myVar);
 ```

 **Bottom line:** Avoid declaring new variables with the same variable names in multiple places.
 In other words, using `const` with the same name multiple times in different scopes.
+This allows applies to **parameters** in functions.
+If you have a **parameter** with the same name as a variable in the outer scope, the **parameter** will **shadow** the variable in the outer scope.

 [Variable Shadowing I](https://somup.com/cZeqXpC6oO)
 [Avoid Variable Shadowing in Parameters Too](https://somup.com/cZeqXHC6Dl)